7h1n0b1/Nmap2Word/README.md

 > pip install -r requirements.txt

+> python3 nxml.py

+*Or you can simply run the nxml.exe*

 There are 2 ways in which you may proceed.
 - Initiate a Nmap Scan
 - Use XML output report of a previous scan